Sign up to our Newsletter

 Drexel College of Medicine Application Timeline

 With the stress of completing your application requirements, ensuring you meet all of the necessary deadlines may be overwhelming.
-To make this process less stressful, here are the key deadlines you should keep in mind:
+To make this process less stressful, here are key deadlines you should keep in mind:

 Most of your application to the Drexel School of Medicine will be completed through AMCAS, including your transcripts, MCAT scores, letters of recommendation, and other supporting details.
 The rest of your application, like your secondary application, will be completed through Drexel’s application portal.